Call us today from 9:30am: +44 117 313 3300

 Day 8 – Private Tour of Kyoto

-Kyoto is the soul of Japan and home to an extraordinary 17 UNESCO World Heritage sites, as well as delicious cuisine and breath-taking gardens.
+Kyoto is the soul of Japan and home to an extraordinary 17 UNESCO World Heritage sites, as well as delicious cuisine and breathtaking gardens.
 Although the modern buildings of the city may fool you, Kyoto’s enduring charm lies in the details and the well-preserved historic districts.

+You’ll be met at your hotel from 9 am, travelling by public transport or taxi, sightseeing with your English-speaking private tour guide until 5 pm.
 Don’t miss iconic spots such as the geisha-famed streets of Gion, the tunnels of red gates at Fushimi Inari and the serene green shade of the Arashiyama Bamboo Grove.

 Day 9 – Bento Cooking Class in Kyoto

 Learn about Japanese cuisine at Cooking Sun, a small food school run by professional chef Yasuhiro Nakai, set in a traditional machiya (townhouse).
-The class runs from 9.30am to 1pm and dietary requirements can be accommodated, if requested in advance.
+The class runs from 9.30 am to 1 pm, and dietary requirements can be accommodated if requested in advance.

 You’ll be greeted with a welcome drink before you start working on your bento lunchbox; guided through the class by English-speaking chefs, you’ll create five or six seasonal Japanese dishes.
-Try your hand at teriyaki chicken, tempura, sushi and miso, before sitting down to eat your creation.
+Try your hand at teriyaki chicken, tempura, sushi and miso before sitting down to eat your creation.

 Day 10 – Kyoto to Naoshima

-If you’re apprehensive about making the transfers via public transport, be assured that full instructions will be provided to you in your info pack before departure and that locals are incredibly friendly and helpful if you feel lost (even if they don’t speak English!).
+You’ll leave Kyoto for Naoshima via public transport.
+Don't be apprehensive about this, as we'll provide full instructions in your info pack before departure, and locals are incredibly friendly and helpful if you feel lost (even if they don’t speak English!).

+Your two nights in Naoshima will be unlike anywhere else you’ll stay in Japan.
+You’ll be staying in one of the four iconic buildings designed by famous architect Tadao Ando, at the art museum complex of Benesse House – one of the main attractions in Naoshima.
 You’ll sleep amid natural beauty and world-class artworks, in a room with a terrace and views of the garden grounds.
 Each guest room is ocean-facing, with different art pieces decorating the interiors.
 This hotel is perfect for those who love artistic expression, architecture and culture.

 Day 11 – Half-Day Private Tour of Naoshima

 Naoshima Island, floating in the Seto Inland Sea, was just another stop for fishermen until it became the focus of a creative art project.
 Today, Naoshima is packed with art galleries, indoor and outdoor exhibits, contemporary installations and thought-provoking architecture.
-It’s an art-lover’s dream.
+It’s an art lover’s dream.
+The Chichu Art Museum and your accommodation, Benesse House, are two of the most renowned galleries on the island, both designed by Tadao Ando and home to iconic pieces by big names like Andy Warhol and Claude Monet.

-With so much to see and do on Naoshima, the best way to explore the island is with a local guide.
-Your private tour guide will meet you at your hotel from 9am and you’ll navigate the island’s many sights by foot, bus, rental bike (our recommendation) or taxi.
+Your private English-speaking tour guide will meet you at your hotel from 9 am, and you’ll navigate the island’s many sights by foot, bus, rental bike (our recommendation) or taxi.
+The tour will finish at 1 pm so that you’re able to spend the afternoon exploring at your leisure.

 *Please note that transport and entrance fees are not included in the private tour.